ExROPPP: Fast, Accurate and Spin-Pure Calculation of the Electronically Excited States of Organic Hydrocarbon Radicals: Results

 \subsection{Numerical results from ExROPPP on alternant hydrocarbon radicals}

 Here we present the results of our new method: ExROPPP, benchmarked against experimental data and the results of calculations with General Multi-Configurational Quasi-Degenerate Perturbation Theory (GMC-QDPT), an accurate post-Hatree-Fock method for calculating excited states.
-The UV/Visible vertical absorption spectra of a series of odd alternant hydrocarbon radicals pictured in \figr{mols} were simulated using the ExROPPP method described in Section~\ref{sec:mthd}, and these results were also compared to the results of calculations using GMC-QDPT (for all radicals except TXM) and experimental spectroscopic data in the literature where available.
+The UV/Visible vertical absorption spectra of a series of odd alternant hydrocarbon radicals pictured in \figr{mols} were simulated using the ExROPPP method described in Section~\ref{sec:mthd}, and these results were also compared to the results of calculations using GMC-QDPT and experimental spectroscopic data in the literature where available.
 We must stress here that we choose to use alternant hydrocarbons to demonstrate the utility of ExROPPP, despite the fact ExROPPP is not limited to just alternant hydrocarbons, as they are generally stable and thus there is a large amount of experimental spectroscopic data available for them in the literature.
 Also, since many emissive radicals are non-alternant derivatives of alternant hydrocarbons, the results of these computations are still of relevance to the design of emissive radicals.
-The ExROPPP and GMC-QDPT simulated spectra of the radicals are presented together in figures \ref{fig:allyl} -- \ref{fig:tripxen} and their lowest lying states computed by the two theoretical methods are compared to the experimental spectroscopic data and are presented in Tables I -- VII in the supplementary information.
+The ExROPPP and GMC-QDPT simulated spectra of the radicals are presented together in figures \ref{fig:allyl} -- \ref{fig:tripxen} and their spectroscopically observed states computed by the two theoretical methods compared to the experimental data are presented in Tables~\ref{tab:allyl} -- \ref{tab:txm}, with further detail in Tables I -- VII of the SI.
 The results of the two theoretical methods are generally consistent with each other and closely reproduce the experimental excitation energies.